01 Dec Travelling Europe by car: tips and things to consider

 Pin Me For Later!

 Planning a route – we used Google Maps to plan European road trip routes, avoid tolls and estimate journey times.
 We don’t have a sat nav but used the maps app on our iPhone for directions.
+Also, try using a Google Maps radius tool so you can easily estimate the distance of your destination and plan some stops along the way.

 Staying sane on long journeys – we’ve had 10-hour days and I’m not a very confident behind the wheel, so Andrew ends up doing the lion’s share of the driving.
 We’ve learnt that it’s essential to make sure you have snacks, drinks and wet wipes to hand, as well as change for toll booths and your passport in case of border checks.
 We try to stop for short breaks every couple of hours, create music playlists (including an awesome three-hour Christmas mix!) and download plenty of podcasts to keep us entertained along the way.